node-schedule/node-schedule/README.md

 [![NPM](https://nodei.co/npm/node-schedule.png?downloads=true)](https://nodei.co/npm/node-schedule/)

-node-schedule is a flexible both cron-like and not-cron-like job scheduler for Node.js.
+node-schedule is a flexible cron-like and not-cron-like job scheduler for Node.js.
 It allows you to schedule jobs (arbitrary functions) for execution at specific dates, with optional recurrence rules.
 It only uses a single timer at any given time (rather than reevaluating upcoming jobs every second/minute).

 Read more about the module's core functions on the [About](https://github.com/mattpat/node-schedule/wiki/About) page of the wiki.